-The purpose of this chapter is to outline development design and performance standards to ensure public health, safety and welfare.
+The purpose of this chapter is to outline development design and performance standards to

-16.5.2 Abutter Notice

-It is the intent of this article to impose standards to identify abutting property owners who must be notified in writing when new development or redevelopment is proposed within 150 feet of their property boundary(ies).

-- B. Applicability. - (1).
-The Town Planner must cause written notice of the public hearing to be sent by postage paid, first-class mail (cost to be paid by applicant) to all owners of abutting property, as herein defined (within 150 feet of the property), and by regular mail to the Code Enforcement Officer, the Commissioner of Public Works, and where applicable, the Port Authority or Conservation Commission, at least seven days prior to the scheduled date.
-Failure of the parties to receive said notices does not invalidate any Board action. - (2).
-As used herein, relates solely to the notification of property owners who must be notified in writing when new development or redevelopment is proposed within 150 feet of their property boundary(ies).
-This notification must include intertidal land below the normal high-water line, but not that land beyond 100 rods (1,650 feet) distant from the normal high water line, or that land below the normal low-water line.
-Where question exists regarding to ownership of intertidal lands, consult Figure 1 entitled, "Formula for Determining Ownership of Intertidal Land as a Guide for Identifying Abutters," attached to this chapter.
+- 4 ensure public health, safety and welfare. - 5 16.5.2 Abutter Notice - 6 A. Purpose. - 7 It is the intent of this article to impose standards to identify abutting property owners who - 8 must be notified in writing when new development or redevelopment is proposed within 150 - 9 feet of their property boundary(ies). - 10 B. Applicability. - 11 (1) The Town Planner must cause written notice of the public hearing to be sent by postage - paid, first-class mail (cost to be paid by applicant) to all owners of abutting property, as - herein defined (within 150 feet of the property), and by regular mail to the Code - Enforcement Officer, the Commissioner of Public Works, and where applicable, the Port - 15 Authority or Conservation Commission, at least seven days prior to the scheduled date. - Failure of the parties to receive said notices does not invalidate any Board action. - 17 (2) These requirements relate solely to the notification of property owners who must be notified - in writing when new development or redevelopment is proposed within 150 feet of their - property boundary(ies).
+This notification must include intertidal land below the normal high- - water line, but not that land beyond 100 rods (1,650 feet) distant from the normal high water - line, or that land below the normal low-water line.
+Where question exists regarding to - ownership of intertidal lands, consult Figure 1 entitled, "Formula for Determining - Ownership of Intertidal Land as a Guide for Identifying Abutters," attached to this chapter.